chromium-ppc64le/chromium-ppc64le/README.md

 ## Installation

-The easiest way to install is to add the repository, which is currently only available for Fedora and RHEL/CentOS.
+The easiest way to install is to add the repository, which is currently only available for Fedora 29, RHEL 8.3, CentOS 8.2 or newer.
+It might also work with distribution with glibc 2.28 or newer.

 ### Fedora, RHEL, and CentOS